SimpleITK/SimpleITK/Wrapping/R/BuildingSimpleITKRForWindows.md

 old and SimpleITK appears to break them.
 The symptoms are that linking of test drivers and libraries tends to run for days without progress.

 We've had success using the MSYS2 suite as an alternative.
 Specifically the _mingw_ compilers that are supplied with MSYS2.
-This is important and requires an additional path setting to make sure the correct ones are used.
+This is important and may require an additional path setting to make sure the correct ones are used, if you have already installed other compilers under MSYS2.
 The default MSYS2 compilers are detected as cygwin by ITK macros, leading to failures.
 Also, the RTools package is derived from mingw, so hopefully this is the right way to go.

 The instructions below only build a 64bit version.
 Given the issues with the code size and linking issues it appears likely that a 32bit version will